platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

 Place the following at the end of `settings.php`.
 Note the inline comments, as you may wish to customize it further.
 Also review the `README.txt` file that comes with the redis module, as it has a great deal more information on possible configuration options.
+For instance, you may wish to not use Redis for the persistent lock if you have a custom module that needs locks to persist for more than a few seconds.

 The example below is intended as a "most common case".

 ```php
 // Set redis configuration.